 This policy applies to all university travel expenses regardless of the funding source or payment method.
 Specific, more restrictive terms of donors and sponsors take precedence over less restrictive Bentley policy.
 Divisions or departments may also impose stricter rules over expenditures than those required by this policy.
 In all cases where the terms imposed by a donor, sponsor, division, or department are more lenient than those described herein, Bentley policy applies.
 It is expected that employees with spending authority (e.g. Principal Investigators) are aware of all applicable terms and restrictions and acknowledge that travel expenses charged to restricted gifts, grants or contracts are in full compliance with applicable requirements.
 Questions should be directed to the Director of Sponsored Programs for federal programs and to the Controller for all others.

-Prior to securing any reservations for a business travel excursion, a Travel Authorization Form must be signed by the traveler's Cost Center Approver.
+Prior to securing any reservations for a business travel excursion, a Spend Authorization must be completed in Workday and approved by the traveler's Cost Center Manager.
 No employee can authorize or approve business travel for themselves.
-Travel Authorization Forms for excursions with anticipated costs exceeding $5,000 must be signed by both the Cost Center Approver and the respective Vice President.
-The Travel Authorization Form should reasonably estimate the total cost of the trip and should include a detailed explanation of the business purpose of the trip.
-Travel Authorization Forms must be submitted to Financial Operations.
+Spend Authorizations for excursions with anticipated costs exceeding $5,000 must be approved by both the Cost Center Manager and the respective Vice President.
+The Spend Authorization should reasonably estimate the total cost of the trip and should include a detailed explanation of the business purpose of the trip.

 B. Designated Travel Sources